-Kolomela mine is located 22km away from Postmasburg in the Northern Cape Province of South Africa.
+The Kolomela mine is located 22km from Postmasburg in the Northern Cape province of South Africa.
 The mine produces direct shipping iron ore.

 The Kolomela mine is operated by the Anglo American group company Kumba Iron Ore through its subsidiary Sishen Iron Ore Company (SIOC).
 SIOC is owned 73.9% by Kumba and 26.1% by Black Economic Empowerment (BEE) shareholders.

 Anglo American holds a 69.7% stake in Kumba.
 Industrial Development Corporation holds a 12.9% stake and the minority interests account for the remaining 17.4% stake in Kumba.

 The Kolomela mine consists of seven open pits including Leeuwfontein, Welgevonden, Kapstevel and Klipbankfontein.
 The mine started commercial production in December 2011 and was awarded ISO 14001 certification in July 2013.
 Kolomela's life is estimated to be 29 years, with potential for further expansion.

 Formerly known as the Sishen South project, the Kolomela mine project is a direct shipping iron ore project completed in late 2011.
 The project achieved surpassed the expected full-scale production capacity of nine million tonnes per annum (mtpa) in 2013.